luisadha/D2DF/README.md

 ## Information

-D2DF stands for Destroy or Disable the Default Folder a small tool to disable some folder-related features or permanently delete unwanted folders on sdcard, delete them normally media system can still create folders automatically on sdcard,  Now they are no longer.
+D2DF stands for Destroy or Disable the Default Folder a small tool to disable some folder-related features or permanently delete unwanted folders on sdcard, delete them normally media system can still create folders automatically when booting is complete on sdcard,  Now they are no longer.
-This is an example of a folder: `DCIM` , `Pictures` , `Music` , `Download` and other.
+This is an example of an Default folder: `DCIM` , `Pictures` , `Music` , `Download` and other.

 ## What For